nam4dev/apy-rest2front/README.md

 # Apy Frontend — Develop your REST API frontend with ease

 This project is a small automated frontend application based on a REST API schema.
+It tries to implement a generic data binding upon a REST API system.
+For now, `python-eve` REST API framework has been integrated to Apy Frontend For UI components (data representation & bindings), `AngularJs` is used.

+Anyhow, the framework is intended to be plugged to any `ui` or `backend` framework (cf. todo list).

 ## Getting Started